-Similarly, participatory narratives, by the simple fact that they ask to create something that will later have to be shared - record an audio file (Corona Diaries 2021), shoot a video (Life in a Day 2012), make digital poetry (Corona Haikus 2021) - they create a pause from the interactive documentary that moves the agency of the user outside of the digital artefact.
-By doing so, the agency of doing in participative storytelling proposes an interval, a potential moment of personal introspection, of creativity, or questioning, that re-empowers the participants with her unlimited possibilities of being.
-Being, in this case intended as being creative, curious, observer, voice-full, funny... being whatever is needed within the framework of the piece but, for sure, being in-touch with the self - since any act of creativity starts from an affective and emotional connection to part of the self.
+Participatory narratives, by the simple fact, that they ask to create something that will later have to be shared - record an audio file (Corona Diaries 2021), shoot a video (Life in a Day 2012), make digital poetry (Corona Haikus 2020) - they create a pause from the interactive documentary that moves the agency of the user outside of the digital artefact.
+By doing so, the agency of doing in participative storytelling proposes an interval, a potential moment of personal introspection, of creativity, or questioning, that re-empowers the participants with their unlimited possibilities of being.
+Being, in this case, intended as being creative, curious, observer, voice-full, funny... being whatever is needed within the framework of the piece but, for sure, being in touch with the self - since any act of creativity starts from an affective and emotional connection to part of the self.

-From all the agency options that are possible in the context of participatory factual narratives I therefore would like to highlight the option of reflexive agency, intended as the meaningful power given the user to interact with the self.
-When the "doing" calls for reflection, internal tuning, emotion assessment and then some form of expression of this personal internal recalibration, then I believe the space of transformation that agency allows is directly impacting the inter-actor, her inner world, and her self-awareness.
+From all the agency options that are possible in the context of participatory factual narratives, I would like to highlight the option of reflexive agency, intended as the meaningful power given to the user to interact with the self.
+When the "doing" calls for reflection, internal tuning, emotional assessment and then some form of expression of this personal internal recalibration, then I believe the space of transformation that agency allows is directly impacting the inter-actor, her inner world, and her self-awareness.

-3. The impact of the doing
+4. The impact of the doing

 I would argue that we cannot separate the discourse of agency from the one of impact.
-If, in existing theories of documentary impact, "changing minds" is recognised as one of the four types of impacts we can design for (DocSociety 2019), then in interactive documentaries this must be intrinsically linked with the type of "doings" that are made possible within the i-doc.
-Since we make sense of the world through movement and action (Varela, Thompson and Rosch 1991), our "doings" are not just a way to navigate a story, or to create content, but our very way to make sense of what we are engaging with.
-When the space of interaction is the i-docs text itself, then our making sense is focused to the story world, but when the space of action is reflexive, hence within ourselves, then our "doings" are reframing our emotional internal balances, or our connection with the physical world, or even our awareness of such relationships.
+If, in existing theories of documentary impact, "changing minds" is recognised as one of the four types of impacts we can design for (DocSociety 2019), then in interactive documentaries, this must be intrinsically linked with the type of "doings" that are made possible within the i-doc.
+Since we make sense of the world through movement and action (Varela, Thompson and Rosch 1991), our "doings" are not just a way to navigate a story or create content but our way to make sense of what we are engaging with.
+When the space of interaction is the i-docs text itself, then our making sense is focused on the story world.
+However, when the space of action is reflexive, hence within ourselves, then our "doings" are reframing our internal emotional balances, or our connection with the physical world, or even our awareness of such relationships.
 Therefore, when agency is intended as doing and creating, or looking inward, rather than clicking and choosing within a story, this action can become a moment of internal recalibration and mindfulness.
+Where mindfulness is understood as "consciously bringing awareness to your here-and-now experience with openness, interest and receptiveness" (Harris 2006, 2).

-When agency also allows sharing with others, then the private space moves into a public sphere and engenders a new level of potential community transformation.
+When agency also allows sharing with others, the private space moves into a public sphere and engenders a new level of potential community transformation.
 This is where agency can be designed as an evolutive experience for the user.

-Designing agency in an i-doc can therefore be seen as systemic, where different types of "doings" are meant to affect different spheres of the user - for example the emotional, private and public one - and where not one, but the combination of all the agencies, can create a transformative space designed as a series of incremental shifts of empowerment that would not be possible if proposed as stand alone doings.
+Designing agency in an i-doc can therefore be seen as systemic, where different types of "doings" are meant to affect different spheres of the user - for example, the emotional, private and public one - and where not one, but the combination of all the agencies, can create a transformative space designed as a series of incremental shifts of empowerment that would not be possible if proposed as stand-alone doings.

-4. Evolutive agency: a whole that is more than its parts
+5. Evolutive agency: a whole that is more than its parts